-- Chapter Meetings: In the tab called WSFN Chapters you’ll see that many of our chapters have regularly scheduled meetings that men can attend.
+Chapter Meetings: In the tab called WSFN Chapters you’ll see that some of our chapters have regularly scheduled meetings that men can attend.
 These meetings are not therapy but those attending often call them therapeutic.
-Generally there is not a topic but rather an opportunity for the individuals attending to talk about whatever is important to them at that time.
+There may be a meeting topic but generally the meetings are an opportunity for the men attending to talk about whatever is important to them at that time.
 Examples are something personal about themselves, the relationship with their significant other, some behavior or change with their child, or a question or resource being sought.
-The possibilities are many.
-And, it’s not a requirement to say something; some men come just to listen.
 The other men in the meeting often can offer advice, experience or resources that are helpful.
+And, often, the conversations are about current events, vacation plans, or something funny that happened, the possibilities are endless.
+In addition, it’s not a requirement to say something; some men come to listen.
 You’ll also notice that some of our chapters don’t have scheduled meetings.
-In those cases contact information is listed for a dad who is available to offer information and support to men in the area.
+In those cases, contact information is listed for a dad who is available to offer information and support to men in the area.
 Should there be enough men in the area who are interested, a group can be formed.

-- Events: Another way that we provide an opportunity for men to meet other men who have a child with special health care needs is through social events.
-Some of these are Network wide like the annual Fathers Conference or campout in Anacortes.
-Others are more local like the Snohomish chapter poker nights or the Bellevue chapter Super Bowl party.
-And, some are family events while others are just for men.
+Events: Another way that we provide an opportunity for men to meet other men who have a child in their life with special health care needs is through social events.
+Some of these are Network wide like the annual Fathers Conference and campout in Anacortes.
+Others are more local like a chapter poker night or a Super Bowl party.
+Some are family events while others are just for men.

-- Personalized Assistance Finding Information: Besides getting information and resources from other dads in meetings or from friendships developed out of the meetings, dads can contact the Fathers Network manager who can provide information or do research on a topic or question.
+Other Sources of Information and Resources: Besides getting information and resources from other dads in meetings or from friendships developed out of the meetings, dads can find resources in the resources tab of this website, on our Facebook page, and a twice a month email is sent out with resources and information to those on our mailing list.
+Joining the mailing list is an option under the About Us tab of this website.
+In addition to these options, dads can contact the Fathers Network Director who can provide information or do research on a topic or question.

-- Monthly emails sent to our mailing list about upcoming events and other topics that are of interest to dads and families, categorized by Articles, Workshops/Classes/Conferences, and Miscellaneous.
+Monthly emails are sent to our mailing list about upcoming events and other topics that are of interest to dads and families.
 You can join our mailing list here.
 Information that you’d like to have communicated to the mailing list can be sent to firstname.lastname@example.org.